ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 # 6. Fuzzing

-In the previous week, we handled input sanitation and validation, and especially the context-specific injections.
+In the previous week, we handled input sanitation and validation, especially the context-specific injections.

 We didn't handle the more dangerous and complex memory-related problems, which are typically also the result of specific, unhandled input.
 Historically, the most dangerous type of these has been [buffer overflows](https://en.wikipedia.org/wiki/Buffer_overflow).

-Sometimes, the program does not handle the data properly on the lower level, and it causes data to be written to the invalid parts of the memory, or even accessing it incorrectly.
+Sometimes, the program does not handle the data properly on the lower level, and it causes data to be written to invalid parts of the memory, or even accessing it incorrectly.
 This has been an issue, especially in [C and C++ languages](https://www.cisa.gov/news-events/news/urgent-need-memory-safety-software-products).

 The exploiting and internal explanation of these bugs are handled in Cyber III: Software and Hardware Security course.